mguenther/quarkus-workshop-mutiny/HINTS.md

 ## Task 1.1

-One way to do this is to tell mutiny to group the resulting data into lists of different sizes.
+One way to do this is to tell Mutiny to group the resulting data into lists of different sizes.
 Different data structures are also supported, but for our case a list is what we want.
 Code-wise this can look like this:

 ```java
 numbers.group().intoLists().of(10)